 - Impaired memory and poor concentration

 Lithium blood levels should be monitored regularly to determine the best dosage and to prevent lithium toxicity.
-In addition, the doctor needs to monitor the patient's kidney and thyroid function.
+In addition, the doctor needs to monitor the person's kidney and thyroid function.
 Lithium can cause low thyroid levels (hypothyroidism), which can affect mood and may lead to rapid cycling.
-Some patients need to take thyroid medication while on lithium.
+Some people need to take thyroid medication while on lithium.

 If lithium levels in the blood are too high, lithium toxicity (overdose) can occur.
 Signs of toxicity include diarrhea, dizziness and nausea, vomiting, slurred speech, and tremors.
 At very high blood levels, severe lithium toxicity can cause kidney failure, psychosis, and coma.

 Because lithium is eliminated from the body by the kidneys, any drugs or dietary factors that reduce kidney function may increase lithium blood levels and should be used with great caution.
 Such drugs include: